The Cold Tour: A Seasonal Walking Tour of Midtown Manhattan

 In From the Cold

-The route includes moments of shelter — including covered entrances and indoor spaces where possible — to make the tour more comfortable in winter conditions.
+The route incorporates sheltered areas, with covered entrances and occasional indoor spaces to help keep the tour comfortable in winter conditions.

 Why This Tour?